 - Children aged under six months must use an approved, properly fastened and adjusted rearward-facing child restraint.

-- Children aged between six months and four years old must use a properly fastened and adjusted rearward-facing child restraint OR a forward-facing child restraint.
+- Children aged between six months and seven years old must use a properly fastened and adjusted rearward-facing child restraint OR a forward-facing child restraint.

 - Children aged between four and seven years old must use a properly fastened and adjusted forward-facing child restraint OR booster seat.

-- Children between seven and 16 years old must use a booster seat with a properly fastened and adjusted lap/sash seatbelt or child safety harness, or a properly fastened and adjusted seatbelt.
+- Children aged between seven and 16 years old must use a booster seat with a properly fastened and adjusted lap or sash seatbelt or child safety harness, or a properly fastened and adjusted seatbelt.

 There are also laws for where children can sit in vehicles, specifically: